Section outline

 The REACH Regulation is founded on the principle that manufacturers, importers, and downstream users are responsible for ensuring that the substances they produce, market, or use do not pose a risk to human health or the environment.
 This regulatory framework is guided by the precautionary principle.

 Accordingly, the “no data, no market” rule applies, meaning that a substance can only be manufactured or placed on the market if the necessary data for its registration have been generated.
 Substances of Very High Concern (SVHCs) are to be gradually replaced with suitable alternatives or technologies, provided these are economically and technically feasible.
+Substances fulfilling the conditions listed under Article 57 of the REACH regulation can be defined as SVHC in accordance with the procedure laid down in Article 58.
+SVHCs are listed in ECHA’s Candidate List on ECHA CHEM.

 The implementation of the technical, scientific and administrative aspects of REACH is undertaken by the European Chemicals Agency (ECHA) in Helsinki.